-- 1. Remain alert, pay attention to your surroundings; avoid listening to musical devices such as an iPod to make it more difficult to be taken by surprise. - 2.
-Although the campuses are considered safe, students and staff are encouraged to walk in pairs or groups after dark. - Use the lighted paths and sidewalks on campus; avoid walking in the wooded areas where you cannot be seen. - 4.
+- Remain alert, pay attention to your surroundings; avoid listening to musical devices such as an iPod to make it more difficult to be taken by surprise. - 2.
+Although the campuses are considered safe, students and staff are encouraged to walk in pairs or groups after dark. - 3.
+Use the lighted paths and sidewalks on campus; avoid walking in the wooded areas where you cannot be seen. - 4.
 Park in well lighted areas, and check the inside of your vehicle before entering it. - 5.
 Valuable personal property should not be brought on campus.
 If you choose to bring valuable property onto campus, secure it in an automobile or keep it with you at all times.
 Books, book bags, backpacks, electronic equipment and purses are targets for theft.
 If possible, engrave your property with a unique identifier.
-The College is not responsible for lost personal property. - Carry only the credit cards and cash you need for the day, and do not conduct ATM transactions alone, especially at night. - 7.
+The College is not responsible for lost personal property. - 6.
+Carry only the credit cards and cash you need for the day, and do not conduct ATM transactions alone, especially at night. - 7.
 Carry a small flashlight and whistle with you. - 8.
-Do not leave laptops, mobile phones, or other personal items unattended at any time even when closing your eyes for a quick nap. - Notify a member of the college staff of any individual who appears not to have legitimate business on campus or whose actions arouse suspicion or concern. - Know the phone number of the Falls Church City Police (703-241-5050).
+Do not leave laptops, mobile phones, or other personal items unattended at any time even when closing your eyes for a quick nap. - 9.
+Notify a member of the college staff of any individual who appears not to have legitimate business on campus or whose actions arouse suspicion or concern. - 10.
+Know the phone number of the Fairfax County Police Department (703-691-2131).
 Program it into your cell phone.
-Remember, call 911 in an emergency.
+Remember, call 911 in case of an emergency.